+The Trust was set up in 1968 and is legally charged with doing "all things possible to maintain and preserve the character and amenities of Hampstead Garden Suburb".
 The last year has been extremely busy for the Hampstead Garden Suburb Trust.
-With pandemic restrictions firmly behind us, the Trust has had a full 12 months of site visits, discussions with residents, and all the other activities that ensure our Suburb remains a delightful place to live.
+The Trust has had a full 12 months of site visits, discussions with residents, and all the other activities that ensure our Suburb remains a delightful place to live.